omar2535/omar2535.github.io/blog/2022-07-03_meaningful_work_and_relationships.md

 ![Principles cover](/images/blog/t_bill_2008-2022.png)
 *Interest rates on the T-bill from 2008 - 2022*

 Right now, the federal reserve is rapidly performing quantitative tightening in addition to raising interest rates.
 This has been a much needed pullback.
 And while they quote supply chain issues with high demand but low supply, the reality is that credit is too easy to come by.
-With interest rates for the last two years in the lowest, there's no more room for them to pump the markets.
-So their pullback currently is having a devastating effect on the markets.
+With interest rates at its lowest point in the last 2 years, there's simply no more room for them to print more money to stimulate the markets.
+So their pullback currently is having a devastating effect on the markets - one of which is massive layoffs by big and small companies alike.

 As Warren Buffet has said: